 The Sanshu Inu is a Japanese dog breed developed in the early 1900’s (estimated around 1912).
-They’re a cross between the Chinese Chow Chow, Aichi dog (ancient Japanese dog) and other Japanese Inus.
+They’re a cross between the Chow Chow, Aichi (ancient Japanese dog) and other various Japanese Inus.

 Although they’re relatively popular in Japan, the Sanshu is extremely rare outside the country.
-As such, they were bred to be excellent guard dogs and affectionate companions for Japanese families.
+It’s unfortunate, because Sanshus were bred to be excellent guard dogs and affectionate companions for Japanese families.

+The Sanshu Inu may look similar to the Akita or Shiba Inu.
 However, the biggest difference is in the tail.
-This breed has a much straighter tail than the other, more popular Inus.
-Most Inus, such as the Shiba, have a “trademark look” with their fluffy curly tails.
+Sanshus have a much straighter tail than the other, more popular Inus.
+In fact, Shibas and most other “Inus” have their trademark fluffy curly tails.

-Furthermore, these dogs come in a variety of coat colors: tan, red, fawn, gray and pied.
-Because there is no official breed standard, the coats can vary.
+Not even the Japanese Kennel Club recognizes the Sanshu.
+As such, these dogs come in a variety of coat colors: tan, red, fawn, gray and pied.
+Because there is no official breed standard, the coats can vary quite a bit.

 - The Sanshu Inu was developed primarily with a Chow Chow and an ancient Aichi dog.

 - There are two varieties of the Sanshu dog.
 One can grow up to 22 inches, whereas the other can only grow up to 18 inches tall.